derthadams/IMDb-to-neo4j/README.md

 - Since IMDb has no public API, I needed to discover patterns in the structure of the page source that would allow me to find the data I wanted.
 This is a bit of a moving target since IMDb is continuously being redeveloped.
-I've already had to rework my code a few times to account for changes in the way the site is structured.
+I've had to rework my code a few times to account for changes in the way the site is structured.

 - IMDb is crowdsourced, so the completeness and quality of the data can be spotty.
 I couldn't count